-Almost 90% of the CEOs of the top-notch companies across the globe feel internal communication is the single most important issue responsible for the success or failure of an organization.
+Almost 90% of the CEOs of top-notch companies across the globe feel internal communication is the single most important issue responsible for the success or failure of an organization.
 However, only a small percentage of CEOs are actually content with the quality and depth of internal communication within their companies.
 Internal communication is as important as external advertising.
 After all, how would a company win the customer’s trust if it cannot garner the goodwill and trust of its own employees?
 When communication is occurring in a business, the business has more information in which to formulate a successful marketing plan.

 Internal Communications: What does it comprise of?

 It is pretty much is what it sounds like, communication within the company.
-Any sort of communication that is propagated within the employee ranks be it lateral communication or from top management to the lower levels, it is all internal communication.
+Any sort of communication that is propagated within the employee ranks be it lateral communication or from top management to the lower levels, is all internal communication.
 There wouldn’t be a single company where employees at any level are not informed of the results of pertinent meetings, even if they are unable to attend.
 Effective communication during such meetings includes clear goals set by the senior managers to their direct subordinates and convincing every employee in the division about the worth of the work they are doing is extremely important.
 Sometimes, this is all that really makes a difference between a buzzing productive workplace and a gloomy unproductive workplace.

 Types of Internal Communications

-Emails, newsletters, internal storyboards, and memos are forms of written content that make the workplace more inclusive.
+Emails marketing campaigns, newsletters, internal storyboards, and memos are forms of written content that make the workplace more inclusive.
 Many marketing firms, hired by companies, target these modes through colorful letters created by digital printing, with interactive and engaging content to reach out to a greater percentage of the employees.